kmwang123/cme211-notes/lecture-18/lecture-18.md

 * `"header.hpp"` means that the preprocessor should first search in the user directory, followed by a search in a system dependent or default directory if necessary
+*  Quotes within the same file
+* Brackets for system directory

 ### `#define`

+- Will replace any instance of ni or nj with 16
+- Use this for constants

 `src/define1.cpp`: